rickytrandev/rock-paper-scissors/README.md

 ### Abstract:
 The classic Rock Paper Scissors game with a nerdy twist 🤓!
-The user will be able to choose their "figher" to go against the computer's randomly chosen "figher".
+The user can choose their "fighter" to go against the computer's randomly chosen "fighter".

 ### Installation Instructions:
 - Fork this project to your own GitHub account